hwanggu-corgi/hwanggu-log/README.md

 ### October 26th, 2020
 1. Corgi add progress #427 in assignment 1, CSC 369
-    - Corgi working on a1fs_unlink, over
+    - Corgi working on a1fs_unlink
         - Corgi Worked on adding code to function #21
             - Corgi working on creating helper function `deallocate_data_block`
                 - Corgi adding testing code to function [1 of 3]